python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/040_Noise_Tx_paragradio.md

 ## Exercise 3
 ## In the "create_ui" cell, add a `mo.ui.number` element to control the center frequency.
 ## Set the left and right limits to match the frequency range available to the HackRF One.
-## Set the label to "Center Frequency"
+## Set the label to "Center Frequency".
 ## Render the element in the "render_ui" cell.
 ```